These are the remaining systems from my classic computer collection that I

 Includes MOD 84 ROM and MOD 8 5 RAM cards.

-Includes 5 proto boards that fit the backplane and could be used to construct
+Includes 5 proto boards that fit the backplane and could be used to construct replacements for missing cards.

 includes an Intel 8008 CPU chip.